 As Phuket is a mountainous (and large) island, as you can imagine, it is also full of many viewpoints.
 One of the most popular ones being the Karon View Point.
 When you gaze in one side, you can see the Andaman Sea while the other side boasts of unending views of three different bays on the other side.
 As this is a rather popular spot for tourists, be ready to battle your way through a sea of selfie sticks.
 However, with that being said, the view really is worth it.
 Other notable viewpoints that are worth seeing and exploring are:

 - Ya Nui Viewpoint

 Visit Phuket’s Big Buddha

 While it’s easy to just sit under a beach umbrella and do absolutely nothing, we urge you to take the time to do something cultural while in Phuket.
-Following suite, what’s more cultural than visiting Phuket’s largest Buddha statue.
+Following suit, what’s more cultural than visiting Phuket’s largest Buddha statue.
 Situated on the peak of Mt.
-Nagakerd in Karon, gaze at the breathtaking horizon around you as you enjoy a 360 degree views of the Southern Part of Phuket Island.
+Nagakerd in Karon, gaze at the breathtaking horizon around you as you enjoy a 360-degree views of the Southern Part of Phuket Island.

 Visit Wat Chalong

 For a taste of some local Thai culture, head on over to Wat Chalong, a place that is very important to the Thai people.
 The highlight of the place is the Grand Pagoda which is said to have a small splinter from the bone of Buddha himself.
 The entire place is beautifully decorated with his life story.
 As this is a temple and place of worship, make sure you bring something to cover your knees and shoulders.

 Get Active and Go Biking in Koh Yao Noi Island